schoinh/grocery/README.md

     ```
 4. Open the web page (dist/index.html)

-* OR navigate directly to the [live Web page](http://holdenjc.github.io/categorized-grocery-list)
+* OR navigate directly to the [live Web page](http://schoinh.github.io/grocery)

 ## Known Bugs
 * No known bugs at this time.

 ## Support and contact details

-_If you have any questions, ideas, concerns, or would like to contribute in some way, feel free to contact HoldenJ_C@yahoo.com_
+_If you have any questions, ideas, concerns, or would like to contribute in some way, feel free to contact Na Hyung or leave a comment in this repository._

 ## Technologies Used
 * _AWS - Lambdas, DynamoDB, API Gateway, IAM_